i-am-tom/oops/README.md

 explicitly.
 You'll notice that, as a result, _this_ signature doesn't mention it!
 Thanks to some (_very careful_) use of `INCOHERENT`, a `CouldBe` and a `Catch` constraint will actually cancel each other out!

+This library gives us all the benefits of Haskell's type system, forcing us to be explicit about all the possible errors we encounter, but doesn't force us to stick to a concrete error stack throughout.
+Our code is less fragile, our functions are decoupled, and error-handling is actually bearable!